Pooja-Arumugam/Global-Renewable-Energy-and-Indicators/README.md

 # Global-Renewable-Energy-and-Indicators

-## Datathon winni

 ##### Take a look at the project: https://sites.google.com/view/datathwerhabej/home?authuser=0

 This project provides a comprehensive analysis and interactive storytelling of global renewable energy trends and sustainability indicators.
-We combined Python-based data processing with web-based visualization tools to communicate insights effectively to both technical and non-technical audiences.
+It combined Python-based data processing with web-based visualization tools to communicate insights effectively to both technical and non-technical audiences.

 ## 📂 Project Structure
 ![image](https://github.com/user-attachments/assets/58961f31-f993-4acd-a66e-ebd560d7417d)